What is spear phishing? Examples, tactics, and techniques

 Signs of spear phishing

-Scammers focus on new employees because they have yet to find their footing in a new corporate environment.
-Probably the main sign of a spear phishing email (assuming the attacker has gotten all your personal information correct) is that it will ask you to do something unusual or outside corporate channels.
+- It will ask you to do something unusual or outside corporate channels.
 After all, that’s the only way to part you from your (or your company’s) money.
 New employees might have a hard time realizing requests are out of the ordinary, but to the extent that you can, you should listen to your gut.

-Spear phishing examples
+Spear phishing example

 How to prevent spear phishing